jgscott/SDS383D/exercises/README.md

 ## Exercises 3: Linear smoothing and Gaussian processes

-The goal of [Exercises 3](exercises03-SDS383D.pdf) is to equip you with some simple building blocks for nonlinear curve fitting.
-Yes, it turns out that "linear smoothing" is used for nonlinear curve fitting -- this sounds like a contradiction, but you'll see what it entails and why it makes sense.
-Here both Bayesian and frequentist approaches feature equally.

 There are a handful of optional problems in these exercises (clearly marked), which I will present in class myself.